michaelbushe/cytoscape-angular/projects/cytoscape-angular/README.md

 # NgCytoscape

- cytoscape-ng is an Angular 9+ component for [Cytoscape](https://js.cytoscape.org/) graphs.
+ cytoscape-angular is an Angular 9+ component for [Cytoscape](https://js.cytoscape.org/) graphs.
  The component is intended to fully cover the Cytoscape API by providing a component that allows every Cytoscape bit to be twiddled and all the properties of the graph including layout and styles.
 The properties are intended to be fully exposed